KostiantynFrolov/freely_given/README.md

 # freely_ given - items donation application

-Hello and welcome to my second project, designed to simplify the process of donating items
+Hello and welcome to my second project, developed to simplify the process of donating items

 ## Table of contents
 * [General info](#general-info)